This Scam Could Cost You Your Life

 Medical identity theft is a type of identity fraud in which someone steals your health insurance information to get illegitimate access to medical services, equipment, or prescription drugs, and/or submits fraudulent medical insurance claims.

 The cost of medical identity theft can be astronomical.
-Almost two-thirds of victims report losing over $13,500 to fraudulent bills [*].
+Data from as far back as 2017 show that almost two-thirds of victims report losing ~$13,500 to fraudulent bills [*].
+More recent data shows that healthcare had the highest cost per stolen record at $429 [*].

 For some people, unexpected bills and loss of benefits could even cost them their lives.